-Paralysis typically happens due to nerve damage.
+Paralysis typically happens due to spinal cord injuries and nerve damage.
 Damage to the nerves that control muscle movement can prevent you from feeling and moving certain parts of your body.

 The Cleveland Clinic explains there are a few different ways to categorize and explain the different types of paralysis.